Skip to Content

 Lastly, there are many other small but terrible lessons found in other Disney films.
 One such film that portrayed this message is the film “The Lion King” which teaches that revenge is okay.
 Everything was well after Simba killed his Uncle Scar (as punishment for killing his father).

-RELATED: 6 Disney Movies Teaching Bad Lessons
+RELATED: Disney Movies Checklist

 Related: Disney Trivia: The Lion King